Robert-DeForrest-Reynolds/EliJ/Toran Developer Journal/Pineapple.md

-Simple Standardization of Language, Complex & Diverse Implementation
+Simple, but Broad Standardization of the Language, Complex & Diverse Implementation

 ### Feature List